Effect of fluctuations on the Geodesic rule for topological defect formation

-The Kibble mechanism has been very successful in describing the formation of topological defects during a first order transition.
-In a first order phase transition, bubbles of SSB phase nucleate in the background of symmetric phase \cite{Srivastava:1991nv}.
-The bubbles with uniform OP always dominate during the nucleation as these correspond to least action.
+The KM has been successfully applied to study formation of defects in condensed matter systems as well as in numerical experiments in the context of the early Universe \cite{Chuang:1991zz, Hendry:1994,Ruutu:1996,Bauerle:1996,Dodd:1998aan,Digal:1998ak,Bowick:1992rz,Ray:2001ug,Rajantie:2001ps}.
+In a first order phase transition, bubbles of the SSB phase nucleate in the background of symmetric phase \cite{Srivastava:1991nv}.
 These bubbles can be identified with the domains proposed in the Kibble Mechanism.
-These bubbles grow, collide/coalesce with one another converting the symmetric phase into the SSB phase.
-It has been observed in numerical experiments that when two bubbles collide, the OP variation from one bubble to the other interpolates along the shortest path in the OPS validating the geodesic rule of the Kibble mechanism \cite{Srivastava:1991nv,Chakravarty:1992zp}.
-Though there can be exceptions to this when kinematics allow energetic bubble collisions or there is a small explicit symmetry breaking present apart from the SSB \cite{Copeland:1996jz,Digal:1997ip,Digal:1995vd}.
+It has been observed in numerical simulations that the OP between colliding bubbles traces the shortest path in the OPS validating the Geodesic rule \cite{Srivastava:1991nv,Chakravarty:1992zp}.
+Though there can be exceptions, when kinematics allow energetic bubble collisions or when there is a small explicit symmetry breaking present apart from the SSB \cite{Copeland:1996jz,Digal:1997ip,Digal:1995vd}.